ReWalk

-ReWalk is a commercial bionic walking assistance system that uses powered leg attachments to enable paraplegics to stand upright, walk and climb stairs.The system is powered by a backpack battery, and is controlled by a simple wrist-mounted remote which detects and enhances the user's movements.
-Designed in Yokneam, Israel, by Amit Goffer, the ReWalk is marketed by ReWalk Robotics Ltd (originally Argo Medical Technologies Ltd), and is priced at approximately US$85,000 per unit.
+ReWalk is a commercial bionic walking assistance system that uses powered leg attachments to enable paraplegics to stand upright, walk and climb stairs.
+The system is powered by a backpack battery, and is controlled by a simple wrist-mounted remote which detects and enhances the user's movements.
+Designed in Yokneam, Israel, by Amit Goffer, the ReWalk is marketed by Lifeward Ltd., and is priced at approximately US$85,000 per unit.

 The device underwent clinical trials at MossRehab in suburban Philadelphia.
 In July 2014, ReWalk Robotics filed for an American initial public offering that could raise up to US$58 million.
-The company is listed on the NASDAQ stock exchange under the symbol "RWLK".
+The company is listed on the NASDAQ stock exchange under the symbol "LFWD".

 Versions

 At the time of its initial release, ReWalk was available in two versions – the ReWalk I and the ReWalk P. The ReWalk I is used by medical institutions for research or therapy to be used under the supervision of a healthcare professional.
 The ReWalk P is for personal use by patients at home or in public.

 An updated version, ReWalk Rehabilitation 2.0, was released in January 2013.
 The ReWalk 2.0 featured improved sizing for taller individuals and some enhancement in controlling software.